 2. Local sea-level rise projections should span as full of a range of outcomes as possible.
 That means that they should consider both outcomes that are likely to occur and those that are unlikely to occur — given our current knowledge and understanding.

 3. Local sea-level projections should made on timescales that are relevant for planning needs.
 For instance, 30-50 years for major infrastructure projects, and greater than a century for city planning.

 Complicated coastal flood risk projections produced by scientists and engineers are likely insufficient for most decision makers who require direct, “actionable”, flood risk information.
 For instance, a coastal homeowner may not find much use for technical, quantitative risk-related data.
 Rather, they may just want to know, “How high should I elevate my home to maintain my current level of flood risk?”
 Or a financial lending company may ask, “How high of a sea wall should we make our borrower construct around our asset to keep the annual level of economic damage constant?”
 Decision making frameworks can help a variety of end-users determine answers to these questions given uncertain projections of sea-level rise, all while incorporating 1) their level of confidence in climate projections, 2) their level of risk tolerance, and 3) their timescale of interest (for example, a 30-year mortgage or a 10-year municipal bond).

-A near-term goal is to create free online tools that allow users to supplement their existing financial decision making frameworks with the latest climate information.
+A near-term goal is to create free online tools that allow users to supplement their existing planning and financial decision making frameworks with the latest climate information.

 last updated: 5 July 2017

 Buchanan, M. K., Kopp, R. E., Oppenheimer M., & Tebaldi, C. (2016).
 Allowances for evolving coastal flood risk under uncertain local sea-level rise.
 Climatic Change 137, 347-362. doi:10.1007/s10584-016-1664-7.